ferrannl/Sudoku-Design-Patterns/README.md

 License

 This project is provided for educational purposes.
-Feel free to fork, modify, or use it as a reference.
+Feel free to fork or modify it.